Howard Stern videography and discography: Negligeé and Underpants Party

-Following the event, Stern caught the attention of the Drug Enforcement Agency for on-air comments that detailed his and radio producer Gary Dell'Abate's attempt to obtain drugs for a guest at the event, and that drugs were being used backstage.
+Following the event, Stern caught the attention of the Drug Enforcement Administration for on-air comments that detailed his and radio producer Gary Dell'Abate's attempt to obtain drugs for a guest at the event, and that drugs were being used backstage.
 Law enforcement agent Michael Levine wrote a letter to the New York Daily News, without the agency's knowledge, about wanting to arrest Stern and asking witnesses to rat him out.
 In July 1988, the DEA declared there was no basis for an investigation and chastised Levine for "inappropriate behavior".
 Levine later claimed that his letter was not only authorized by the DEA and the Department of Justice, but that Stern's media clout had caused the DEA to back down.

 The event received mixed and negative reviews.
 Belzer recalled the show being "wonderfully sleazy".
 The Courier-Post summarised the event as "rather entertaining" but was "mostly obscured by the bad taste, cruelty and borderline pornography" that made up the bulk of the program.
 The Town Talk wrote Stern had "single-handedly set back cable pay-per-view a millennium or two" and described the special as "bone-achingly dull and stupefyingly simple-minded."
 The best known review was by Kay Gardella in the New York Daily News, which was based on other people's opinions and not from watching it herself.
 Stern attacked Gardella on the air, which resulted in Gardella reviewing the special after watching the cassette.
 In her subsequent review, Gardella thought it was "mostly just pathetic" and that in the course of the show, Stern "doesn't do one imaginative, talented or intelligent thing."